Horizon Elliptical Reviews

 Horizon ellipticals are value-driven machines that consumers love to own and are buying them up as fast as they can; Horizon Fitness has gained a 17 percent share of the elliptical trainer mass market the past few years.
 The company loads their eye-catching trainers with snazzy features -- but don’t let appearances be your only criteria for purchasing one.
 It’s what’s "under the hood" that’s most important and, in that regard, Horizon’s new line-up of machines deliver again and again.

-Horizon makes quality elliptical trainers with 17-lb front drive flywheels that offer value and solid performance at low prices ranging from $699 to $1899.
+Horizon makes quality elliptical trainers with 14-30 lb. front drive flywheels that offer value and solid performance at low prices ranging from $649 to $1799.
 They have a no-fuss, feature-friendly marketing approach, and continue to raise the bar by offering new budget models with advanced features such as pivoting footpads and power-driven inclines.

 A few years ago we remarked that Horizon Fitness was making a couple of outstanding elliptical trainers mixed in with some average models.
 At the time, we thought that the strategy of offering so many models seemed confusing to the buying public.
 Well, it seems as if they listened to feedback from trainers and consumers as they now limit their line to just a few great machines.

-Just keep in mind that the company sells the popular E-series models -- the EX57, EX68, and EX78 -- online exclusively through their e-goods store.
-The other series of Horizon elliptical trainers -- the E701, E901, and E1201 -- are sold at Dick’s Sporting Goods but you can also order them online at the Horizon Fitness website.
-Best of all, both series have the same sleek design so it’s simply a matter of matching features and price in order to find an elliptical trainer that’s right for you.
+Keep in mind that the company sells all of their popular ellipticals, including the EX-59, Evolve and Elite series, directly from their online store so they are able to offer great deals.
+Best of all, all of the series have the same sleek design so it’s simply a matter of matching features and price in order to find an elliptical trainer that’s right for you.

 Horizon EX-59 - A lot of value for such a low price; an affordable trainer with articulating foot pedals, 18 inch stride, 14.3-pound flywheel and easy assembly.